 Is a Welsh Corgi Suited For You?

 The Welsh Corgi is also suitable for dog beginners if they inform themselves accordingly and strive for consistent training – preferably under the guidance of an experienced dog trainer.
-If the lovable, but also
+If the lovable, but also a

 Since the Welsh Corgi builds up a close connection to his people, he should not be alone frequently and for a long time.
 In addition, his family should have time and energy to take him for long walks and to keep him busy for dog sports or intelligence games.
-If so, the Welsh Corgi is even ready for a life in an apartment, even if he is naturally happy about a house with
+If so, the Welsh Corgi is even ready for a life in an apartment, even if he is naturally happy about a house with a

 Did you know?